davidkane9/creditr/TO-DO.md

 Some very specific formatting issues:

 1. Multiple authors are overlapping
+------- Seems that this cannot be solved by reduce space between authors.
+Can we just put authors into two lines?

 2. Need to fix figure one section reference error (the “??” error)